ShreevaniRao/Case-Studies/README.md

 # Case-Studies
-This repository contains case studies of companies whose multiple data analytics/science tasks have been studied and attempted using Python, its multiple libraries & packages
+This repository contains case studies of companies whose multiple data analytics/science tasks have been studied and attempted using Python, its multiple libraries, packages & Tableau

 ## Automatidata - Translate Data into Insights (EDA)